 About the training provider

-At the Prince Albert Community Trust (PACT) we believe fundamentally in the power of education to transform lives.
+At the Prince Albert Community Trust (PACT) we believe in the power of education to transform lives.
 We also believe that in order to provide the best possible education for our pupils, we must provide exceptional professional learning and development for our staff.
-We offer a comprehensive package of support for colleagues at all levels from trainees through to those in senior leadership.
-Our Schools Direct programme provides trainees the opportunity to work with experienced and highly developed teachers from across the trust.
+We offer a comprehensive package of support for colleagues at all levels from trainees to senior leadership.
+Our Schools Direct programme provides trainees the opportunity to work with experienced and highly developed teachers from across the Trust.

 The PACT is made up of 4 schools in Birmingham.
 The lead school, Prince Albert Primary was graded ‘outstanding’ by Ofsted in 2015.
-Prince Albert Primary is an innovative, forward thinking school that aims to provide pupils with a range of enriching learning experiences alongside academic success.
-Prince Albert school has recently been awarded ‘Inclusion Centre of Excellence’ status.
-This award reflects the excellent inclusive practice that characterises all of the schools in the trust.
-Our schools work very closely together, sharing staff expertise, resources and above all a shared vision and ethos.
+Prince Albert is an innovative, forward thinking school that aims to provide pupils with a range of enriching learning experiences alongside academic success.
+Prince Albert is an ‘Inclusion Centre of Excellence’ and the Trust is also a Bell Foundation Centre of Excellence for EAL provision.
+These reflect the excellent inclusive practice that characterises all of the schools in the Trust.
+Our schools work very closely together, sharing staff expertise, resources and a shared vision and ethos.
 We place great emphasis on both pupil and staff well-being.